 In his free time, Waseem enjoys both domestic and international travel, having been to over 35 U.S. states and territories as well as over 25 countries, and learning about various cultures, customs, and languages.
 He is also a passionate football and hockey fan, supporting his local professional sports organizations: the Washington Redskins and the Washington Capitals.

 Waseem is currently admitted to practice law in the Commonwealths of Virginia, Massachusetts, and Pennsylvania, as well as the State of Maryland, District of Columbia, and the U.S. Virgin Islands.
+He also is admitted to practice as a registered patent attorney in front of the United States Patent & Trademark Office.

 Public Speaking Engagements